Checkpoint Docs

 Session consolidation uses multiple signals (fingerprint, IP address, user agent, agent type) to group related requests within 30-minute windows.

-The Analyze tab provides aggregated analytics across your detection data.
+The Analytics screen (legacy tab name: Analyze) provides aggregated analytics across your detection data.

 Key Metrics